alexanderlin96/Neurobatch/README.md

 ````
 python neurobatch.py -f -m -i sample.csv -o output/ -w 2 6
 ````
-This is the most basic usage one thread will collect all download links and save them in the input csv (`sample.csv` in this case) and will attempt to download all "Functional Connectivity" files.
+This is the most basic usage one thread will collect all download links and save them in the input csv (`sample.csv` in this case).
+Setting the `-f` flag will trigger the script's functional connectivity file download function, and the `-m` flag will trigger the script's meta-analytic coactivation file download function.
+Both can be set at the same time to trigger both file downloads.
 The `-w` flag must be set when the `-o` flag is set to denote delay time between downloads.
 During file downloads, a random wait time between the two numbers inputted will be chosen.
 Set `-w 0 0` if no delay time is wanted.
-All files will be saved in the folder set by `-o`.
+All functional connectivity files and meta-analytic coactivation files will be saved in a subdirectory named `fc` and `mc` respectively in the directory set by `-o`.

 ````
-python neurobatch.py -f -m -i sample.csv
+python neurobatch.py -i sample.csv
 ````
 This usage only extracts download links and saves them in the input csv file.
 The `-w` tag will be ignored.
 ###Advance: